 Wormit Boating Club 1

 Wormit Boating Club was formed in 1911 as a rowing club.
 They had a large club-house down under the Tay rail bridge.
 Throughout the 1920s and 1930s club teams took part in all the local regattas, with frequent success.
-In 1971, the club moved to Woodhaven Pier, with their clubhouse being built the following year, and they are still based there.
+By 1971, the club had moved to Woodhaven Pier, with their new clubhouse being opened in April of that year, and they are still based there.
 Although predominantly now a sailing club, coastal rowing has been introduced again in 2014 and is becoming increasingly popular.